-Karen Pryor developed a training technique called clicker training.
+If you are unfamiliar with clicker training, it is a technique developed by Karen Pryor.
 She began several decades ago as a trainer for WHALES!
 And if she can get a whale to do what she wants using a clicker, I figure I should try any tips she has to offer.

 As Your pup gets older his attention span will increase and sessions can get a little longer if you wish.

 More puppy training tips: Use exercise to reduce any over exuberance in a pup before you begin working on a particular task.
 The exercise should be fun and the amount determined by her.

 Even if you have a tiny back yard, a free romp with you is great.
 "A tired dog is a good one".

 Learning to walk on a leash is something to start early too.
 If your Sheltie doesn’t want to walk on a leash at first, put the collar and leash on and then just let her drag it around the house for an hour or so every day for a few days.